 By Nathan Goldschot

-So much for my novel–I’ve barely written a word in this notebook since getting it.
-I’m filling up a few pages now while I rot in detention for laughing through yet another drill.
+So much for my novel–I’ve barely written a word in this damn notebook.
+I’m scratching out a few pages now while I rot in detention for shrugging off yet another drill.
 The Collection Resistance Department still comes every year to subject the school to these stupid things.
 They’re meant to be serious exercises to prepare students for the unthinkable, but must of us consider them jokes.
 Ironically, it’s the only time of the year when we’re encouraged to remain indifferent—in fact, it’s strictly enforced.
 If anyone shows any emotion during a drill they’re in for a long stretch in room 107b.
 Despite the threat of punishment, my friends and I never take the lessons seriously.
 We’re used to doing time after school in this brick pen.

 Deep down, every student knows the drills are a necessity.
 The threat of an attack from a Day Reckoner is always in the back of everyone’s mind—especially once they turn 16 and become prone to Collection.
 The CRD exercises used to have more impact, but these days most of them follow a similar pattern which completely ruins their shock value.

-If I were in charge, each drill should start without warning; maybe with a blasting siren or a smoke bomb or some other kind of explosion to catch everyone off guard.
-I suppose it wouldn’t make much sense though, considering the Day Reckoners don’t seem to rely on stealth–the CRD says you’ll know when one’s coming even from a mile away.
+If I were in charge, each drill should start without warning; maybe with a blasting siren or a smoke bomb–something to catch everyone off-guard.
+I suppose it wouldn’t make much sense though, considering the Day Reckoners don’t seem to rely on stealth–the CRD says you’ll know when one’s coming, even from a mile away.
 Still, if the drills are meant to emulate a sense of creeping dread they’re not working.
 I guess it must be a hard thing to pull off on a limited budget.

 Failing to effectively scare anyone, it seems the CRD’s new goal is to simply keep students on their toes.
 The drills used to happen like clockwork every year on November 6th but they now fall on random dates.
 Sometimes there’s more than one in a year.
-Thankfully, they’ve finally retired their shoddy monster costumes and never repeat a scenario.
+Thankfully, they’ve finally retired their shoddy monster costumes.
 The CRD is doing a better job since they reorganized, but I still feel like they were more effective when they tried to disturb us rather than surprise us.

 During my final year of middle school we had a CRD drill I’ll never forget.
 After the simulated howl of a Day Reckoner played through the PA system, a trio of men wearing military fatigues and balaclavas burst into my algebra class.
 Like usual, the students were instructed to disregard the surrounding chaos and continue working on their assigned projects, but it soon became impossible.

-While one hooded man stood quietly in the corner, the other two wandered throughout the room carrying large, tablet displays.
+One hooded man stood quietly in the corner while two others wandered throughout the room carrying large, tablet displays.
 One screen was showing scenes of hardcore pornography with the volume at full blast, which was shocking but fairly easy for us to laugh off.
-The other video however, was absolutely horrifying–featuring viral footage of a screaming hostage getting his head sawed off by a terrorist dressed exactly like the trio of men in our classroom.
+The other video however, was absolutely horrifying–viral footage of a screaming hostage getting his head sawed off by a terrorist dressed exactly like the trio of men in our classroom.
 The true test of our class’ apathetic detachment began when the guy in the corner pulled a knife from his belt and started creeping from desk to desk.
 He held his blade under the throats of random students as we tried to focus on our quadratic equations.

 Several kids burst into tears during the drill and were promptly sent to detention.
 A few others silently wet themselves.
 I managed to stay dry, but I did have nightmares for weeks afterward.
 When word got out, several irate parents demanded the drills be stopped entirely.
 The school board objected, saying the exercises were a necessary evil to prepare students for Collection.
-Someone up the chain must have folded under pressure because all the drills since have been tamer, less allegorical–and utterly boring.
+Someone up the chain must have folded under pressure because every drill since has been tamer, less allegorical–and utterly boring.